sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

-Further, there is support for the expression of functional dependencies between the various dimensions of a cube, giving support for better processing of “sparse cubes”.
-This is an aspect of “constraints”, which allow for the framing of a cube region, or for the provision of a set of valid keys within the total set of keys described by the data structure definition.
+Further, there is support for the expression of functional dependencies between the various dimensions of a cube, giving support for better processing of "sparse cubes".
+This is an aspect of "constraints", which allow for the framing of a cube region, or for the provision of a set of valid keys within the total set of keys described by the data structure definition.